George Montgomery (drag racer): Career

 Changing classes, and to supercharged 427 SOHC power in AA/G, for 1966, Montgomery again won the national title at Indianapolis, turning in a pass of 9.58 seconds at 153.58 mph.
 He repeated the win there in 1967, clocking 8.92 seconds at 134.32 mph.

 Montgomery also drove the AA/G Ford Prefect he named The Gasser Passer.

 In 1967, Montgomery was offered a new fiberglass-bodied Ford Mustang (to go with the 427), and promptly retired the ill-handling Willys.
 The Mustang gave him Super Eliminator wins with passes in the mid eights at speeds over 160 mph.

 Montgomery took the AA/GS title at Indy in 1968, also setting new gasser records for low e.t. and top speed (8.56/171 mph, as well as the award for "Best Engineered".

-In 1969, he introduced a fiberglass copy of the new Mustang, at first with the 427 SOHC, later with a 450 cid version of the Boss 429.
+In 1969, Montgomery introduced a fiberglass copy of the new Mustang, at first with the 427 SOHC, later with a 450 cid version of the Boss 429.
 While Montgomery was unimpressed with the Shotgun engine, it nevertheless powered the Mustang to a Super Eliminator win at that year's Nationals, beating the AA/A roadster of Ron Ellis.

-The Mr Gasket- and Chapman Race Products-sponsored Mustang, now with twin Schwitzer turbochargers, would give Montgomery a class win again at the Nationals in 1971, with an 8.50 second pass.
+The Mr Gasket - and Chapman Race Products-sponsored Mustang, now with twin Schwitzer turbochargers, would give Montgomery a class win again at the Nationals in 1971, with an 8.50 second pass.

-During the "gasser wars", he was a continuing favorite among touring match racers, often facing "Big John" Mazmanian and match racer K. S. Pittman, among others.
+During the "gasser wars", Montgomery was a continuing favorite among touring match racers, often facing "Big John" Mazmanian and match racer K. S. Pittman, among others.

-He would close his regular racing career in 1975, as the popularity of gassers faded, switching to driving a turbocharged Ford Pinto, but only occasionally, until 1986.
+Montgomery would close his regular racing career in 1975, as the popularity of gassers faded, switching to driving a turbocharged Ford Pinto, but only occasionally, until 1986.

-In 2000, he and his son, Gregg, were refurbishing Buick V6 engines used in Indy Lights racing.
+In 2000, Montgomery and his son, Gregg, were refurbishing Buick V6 engines used in Indy Lights racing.

 Montgomery was also inducted to the International Drag Racing Hall of Fame.

 Montgomery was inducted into the Motorsports Hall of Fame of America on March 17, 2020.

-George Montgomery died on August 24, 2023, at 90.
+Montgomery died on August 24, 2023, at 90.